tshrinivasan/Rebooster/README.md

 * Ensure that [Python3](https://www.python.org/) and pip3 are both installed.
 * In a terminal, navigate to the project root and install the dependencies by running `pip3 install -r requirements.txt`
 * Rename the `config_example.py` file to `config.py`
-* Edit `config.py` to have your bot's Mastodon credentials, and fill out the tags you would like to boost
+* Edit `config.py` to have your bot's Mastodon ACCESS TOKEN, and fill out the tags you would like to boost
 * Run the bot with `python3 rebooster.py`
 * Check out your bot's feed.
 It should be boosting any new toots with your specified hashtags.